Title Loan Laws And Disclosures For Each State

 Illinois

 While title loans are legal in Illinois, there are some legal requirements and restrictions.
 In 2009, the state passed the Illinois Consumer Installment Loan Act, which requires that data about every loan secured by a vehicle title be entered into a state database.
-Then, if the loan meets consumer protection standards, it can be authorized.

 The only type of loan a title loan lender can offer is refinancing an existing title loan.
-The refinance’s principal balance must be over 20% less than the prior loan’s principal.

 Indiana